alexunderch/alexunderch.github.io/_posts/2021-03-08-blog-post-mapf-algorihms.md

 As the definition is quite general, let's revisit some special cases:
 1. if the observation space for each agent is the same as the state space of the game and the observation function is an identity function, then it appears as *fully observable* stochastic game, or just stochastic game
-2. if agents learn and act in decentralised manner, i.e. without communication, the reward function $R(s_{t+1}, a^i_t, s_{t})$ is shared across the agents, so agent can observe only their own actions.
+2. if agents learn and act in decentralised manner, i.e. without communication, the reward function $$R(s_{t+1}, a^i_t, s_{t})$$ is shared across the agents, so agent can observe only their own actions.
 During execution, the agents are assumed to act based on their individual observations only and no additional communication is assumed.

 The problem statement using reinforcement learning (RL) is simialt to the one in MAPF.
 However, in RL, the transition model and reward function of the POSG (which represents the learning environment) are usually unknown.
 Therefore, the only way of finding or estimating an optimal policy that will allow the agent to (near-optimally) behave in this environment is to interact with the environment and gather some info regarding its "dynamics", while in MAPF the agents plan ahead of execution.